-1.5 ACTIVITY HAZARD ANALYSES (AHAS)
+1.5 ACTIVITY HAZARD ANALYSES (AHAS):

 - A. AHAs are also known as Job Hazard Analyses, Job Safety Analyses, and Activity Safety Analyses.
-Before beginning each work activity involving a type of work presenting hazards not experienced in previous project operations or where a new work crew or sub-contractor is to perform the work, the Contractor(s) performing that work activity shall prepare an AHA (Example electronic AHA forms can be found on the US Army Corps of Engineers web site) - B. AHAs shall define the activities being performed and identify the work sequences, the specific anticipated hazards, site conditions, equipment, materials, and the control measures to be implemented to eliminate or reduce each hazard to an acceptable level of risk. - C. Work shall not begin until the AHA for the work activity has been accepted by the Contracting Officer Representative and discussed with all engaged in the activity, including the Contractor,

-$\operatorname{subcontractor}(s)$, and $\operatorname{Government}$ on-site representatives at preparatory and initial control phase meetings.
+Before beginning each work activity involving a type of work presenting hazards not experienced in previous project operations or where a new work crew or sub-contractor is to perform the work, the Contractor(s) performing that work activity shall prepare an AHA (Example electronic AHA forms can be found on the US Army Corps of Engineers web site) - B. AHAs shall define the activities being performed and identify the work sequences, the specific anticipated hazards, site conditions, equipment, materials, and the control measures to be implemented to eliminate or reduce each hazard to an acceptable level of risk. - C. Work shall not begin until the AHA for the work activity has been accepted by the Project Manager and Facility Safety or Contracting Officer Representative or Government Designated Authority and discussed with all engaged in the activity, including the Contractor, subcontractor(s), and Government on-site representatives at preparatory and initial control phase meetings. - 1.
+The names of the Competent/Qualified Person(s) required for a particular activity (for example, excavations, scaffolding, fall protection, other activities as specified by OSHA and/or other State and Local agencies) shall be identified and included in the AHA.
+Certification of their competency/qualification shall be submitted to the Government Designated Authority (GDA) for acceptance prior to the start of that work activity.

-- 1. The names of the Competent/Qualified Person(s) required for a particular activity (for example, excavations, scaffolding, fall protection, other activities as specified by OSHA and/or other State and Local agencies) shall be identified and included in the AHA.
-Certification of their competency/qualification shall be submitted to the Government Designated Authority (GDA) for acceptance prior to the start of that work activity. - 2.
-The AHA shall be reviewed and modified as necessary to address changing site conditions, operations, or change of competent/qualified person(s). - a.
+- 2. The AHA shall be reviewed and modified as necessary to address changing site conditions, operations, or change of competent/qualified person(s). - a.
 If more than one Competent/Qualified Person is used on the AHA activity, a list of names shall be submitted as an attachment to the AHA.
 Those listed must be Competent/Qualified for the type of work involved in the AHA and familiar with current site safety issues. - b.
 If a new Competent/Qualified Person (not on the original list) is added, the list shall be updated (an administrative action not requiring an updated AHA).
 The new person shall acknowledge in writing that he or she has reviewed the AHA and is familiar with current site safety issues. - 3.
-Submit AHAs to the Contracting Officer Representative for review for compliance with contract requirements in accordance with Section 01 33 23, SHOP DRAWINGS, PRODUCT DATA AND SAMPLES for review at least 15 calendar days prior to the start of each phase.
+Submit AHAs to the Project Manager and Facility Safety or Contracting Officer Representative or Government Designated Authority for review for compliance with contract requirements in accordance with Section 01 33 23, SHOP DRAWINGS, PRODUCT DATA AND SAMPLES for review at least 15 calendar days prior to the start of each phase.
 Subsequent AHAs as shall be formatted as amendments to the APP.
 The analysis should be used during daily inspections to ensure the implementation and effectiveness of the activity's safety and health controls. - 4.
 The AHA list will be reviewed periodically (at least monthly) at the Contractor supervisory safety meeting and updated as necessary when procedures, scheduling, or hazards change. - 5.
 Develop the activity hazard analyses using the project schedule as the basis for the activities performed.
 All activities listed on the project schedule will require an AHA.
-The AHAs will be developed by the contractor, supplier, or subcontractor and provided to the prime contractor for review and approval and then submitted to the Contracting Officer Representative.
+The AHAs will be developed by the contractor, supplier, or subcontractor and provided to the prime contractor for review and approval and then submitted to the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority.